insarlab/MintPy/docs/installation.md

 ### 2. Install dependencies ###

 MintPy is written in Python3 and relies on several Python modules, check the [requirements.txt](https://github.com/insarlab/MintPy/blob/main/docs/requirements.txt) file for details.
-We recommend using [conda](https://docs.conda.io/en/latest/miniconda.html) or [macports](https://www.macports.org/install.php) to install the python environment and the prerequisite packages, because of the convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://pyresample.readthedocs.io/en/latest/installation.html#using-pykdtree).
+We recommend using [conda](https://docs.conda.io/en/latest/miniconda.html) or [macports](https://www.macports.org/install.php) to install the python environment and the prerequisite packages, because of the convenient management and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://pyresample.readthedocs.io/en/latest/installation.html#using-pykdtree).
 You can control the number of threads used by setting the _environment variables_, e.g. `OMP_NUM_THREADS`.

 #### a. via conda ####